 In the corporate world, management analyzes all types of different areas where their companies could improve upon.
 They hold meetings, go to seminars, and even hire consultants to figure out just how they should go about making these positive changes.
-They already know that they want to improve the company by making these changes they know will work, but for some reason, they still don’t follow through.
-What’s stopping them?
-What’s stopping you?
-How do we conquer it and move forward?
+They know what they want to improve and how to accomplish it, but for some reason, they still don’t follow through.

 There’s something in deep our minds that keep us from doing what we know we want to do.
 It’s taboo.
 It’s private.
 It’s puzzling.
 Everyone experiences it, but we often don’t know how to address it.
 Of course, I’m talking about fear.

-- Why haven’t you approved that budget for a marketing campaign?
+- Why haven’t you approved that budget for the marketing campaign?

 - Why didn’t you contact that new potential client?

 - Instead of working on your new website, why did you go ahead and browse through the internet or check your email?